sohhamm/reactjs.org/beta/src/pages/learn/adjusting-effect-dependencies.md

   // ...
 ```

-Custom Hooks like `useData` make your components easier to read and maintain:

-- **Custom Hooks lets you emphasize the intent.** When your component body contained several raw Effects, it was tricky to tell at a glance how the data flowed in and out.
-Now that the logic is in the `useData` Hook, you can "forget" how it works and treat it as a black box: you feed the `url` in, and you get the `data` out.
-- **You can reuse custom Hooks between components.** As you create more app-specific custom Hooks or import them from the community packages, you won't need to write Effects in your components as often.

-Custom Hooks also make it easier to replace your Effects later.
-For example, if you decide to switch to a more efficient data fetching solution, it's less work to migrate from a Hook like `useData` than from the raw `useEffect` scattered across many different components.
+When your Effect was doing multiple unrelated things, it was hard to tell at a glance how the data flowed in and out.
+After you've split it, the data flow became easier to follow.
+Extracting a custom Hook makes the data flow even more explicit: you feed the `url` in and you get the `data` out. **Custom Hooks let your components stay focused on the *intent* of your code rather than the implementation.** For example, if you later want to switch to a more efficient data fetching solution, it's easier to migrate from a Hook like `useData` than from raw `useEffect` calls across many different components.
 [Read more about data fetching with Effects and the alternatives.](/learn/you-might-not-need-an-effect#fetching-data)

 <DeepDive title="When is extracting a custom Hook a good idea?">